Mirrior/overtime-app/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-Bootstrap -> formatting
+- X Bootstrap -> formatting

 ##Refactor TODOs:
-- Add full_name method for users
 - Refactor user integration test in post_spec